mantidproject/mantid/docs/source/algorithms/BASISPowderDiffraction-v1.rst

 .. code-block:: python

     from mantid.simpleapi import BASISPowderDiffraction
-    BASISPowderDiffraction(RunNumbers='77754',
-                           OutputWorkspace='sample',
-                           BackgroundRuns='79745',
-                           BackgroundScale=0.80,
+    BASISPowderDiffraction(RunNumbers='74799',
+                           OutputWorkspace='powder',
+                           BackgroundRuns='75527',
                            OutputBackground='background'
-                           VanadiumRuns='78378')
+                           VanadiumRuns='64642')
 .. figure:: /images/BASISPowderDiffraction.png

-The color image shows the nine diffraction detectors with intensities in a log-scale.
-The second detector from the left features a sharp dip in intensity.
+The color image shows the nine diffraction detectors with a Bragg peak spilling intensity on the edges of two tubes at a scattering angle of 60 degrees.

 .. categories::